These easy and quick Savory Pork Chops are seasoned with Italian herbs and braised on the stovetop. A quick dinner for busy summer days.

-This week, we're getting ready for our annual vacation trip with the grandkids.
-This year, it’s the Grand Canyon, Flagstaff, and Sedona area.
+This week, we're getting ready for our annual vacation trip with the grandkids which this year is the Grand Canyon, Flagstaff, and Sedona area.
 Plus this weekend is Father's Day.
 And BeeBop's sister's wedding.
 As I said, we're just a little busy right now.

 To get started, trim any extra fat from four nice, large pork chops.
-Set the fat aside and sprinkle both sides of the chops generously with salt, pepper and dried Italian seasoning.
+Set the fat aside and sprinkle both sides of the chops generously with salt, pepper, and dried Italian seasoning.

 Meanwhile, heat a large skillet over medium-high heat.
 Coat the pan with cooking spray and add a small amount of the reserved fat that you trimmed from the pork chops.
 You only want enough to render about a tablespoon of fat in the pan.

 Remove the pork chops from the pan and set them aside.
 Increase the heat to bring the liquid to a boil.
 Continue cooking until the pan juices are reduced to a thin sauce.
 Spoon the pan sauce over the chops and serve.